sbailey/empca/README.md

     m = empca(data, weights, options...)

-Returns a Model object m, from which you can inspect the eigenvectors, coefficients, and reconstructed model, e.g.
+That returns a Model object m, from which you can inspect the eigenvectors, coefficients, and reconstructed model, e.g.

     pylab.plot( m.eigvec[0] )
     pylab.plot( m.data[0] )
     pylab.plot( m.model[0] )

+If you want to apply the model to new data:

+    m.set_data(new_data, new_weights)

+and then it will recalculate m.coeff, m.model, m.rchi2, etc. for the new data.

+m.R2() is the fraction of data variance explained by the model, while m.R2vec(i) is the amount of variance explained by eigenvector i.

+This implementation of EMPCA does *not* subtract the mean from the data.
+If you don't subtract the mean yourself, it will still work, with the first eigenvector likely being something similar to the mean.

 For comparison, two alternate methods are also implemented which also return a Model object: